-- 2 bytes Oxffee fixed value flag bit; - 2 bytes of Azimuth's relative horizontal angle information; - 4 sets of 8-channel point cloud data (each channel 3 bytes).
-Each set of 8-channel data (UDP packet encapsulation sequence) corresponds to an 8-channel laser measurement data of the lidar at a certain launch time.
+- 2 bytes 0xffee fixed value flag bit; - 2 bytes of Azimuth's relative horizontal angle information;

+• 4 sets of 8-channel point cloud data (each channel 3 bytes).
+In each set of 8 channels, only channel 6 contains data and the data of other 7 channels are all 0.
+The UDP packet's encapsulation sequence corresponds to the measured data of the lidar at different moments of the 1-time laser emission.